matloff/fasteR/README.md

 Leave R by typing 'q()' or ctrl-d.
 (Answer no to saving the workspace.)

-### Recap: What have you learned in these first two lessons?
+### Recap: What have we learned in these first two lessons?

 * Starting and existing R.